craigalexander/Lab_Collab/Lab_5_Part1.md

 In this part of the lab, we will write an R Markdown document and render it to HTML.
 We will look at how to keep the first Markdown file, figures, what to commit to Git and push to GitHub.
-If GitHub is the main hosting venue, we render directly to GitHub floavoured Markdown and avoid the need to create HTML.
+If GitHub is the main hosting venue, we render directly to GitHub in Markdown and avoid the need to create HTML.

 ## Hello World!